Jumio/mobile-sdk-ios/docs/integration_bam-checkout.md

 ## Release notes
 For technical changes, please read our [transition guide](transition-guide_bam-checkout.md).

-#### Fixes
-* Fixed a critical capturing problem on iPhone X

 ## Setup
 The [basic setup](../README.md#basic-setup) is required before continuing with the following setup for BAM Checkout.

 ## Initialization
-Log into your Jumio merchant backend, and you can find your merchant API token and API secret on the "Settings" page under "API credentials".
+Log into your Jumio Customer Portal and you can find your API token and API secret on the "Settings" page under "API credentials".
 We strongly recommend to store credentials outside your app.
 In case the token and secret are not set in the `BAMCheckoutConfiguration` object, an exception will be thrown.
-Whenever a exception is thrown, the `BAMCheckoutViewController` instance will be nil and the SDK is not usable.
+Please note that in Swift you need to catch the underlying exception and translate it into a `NSError` instance.
+Whenever an exception is thrown, the `BAMCheckoutViewController` instance will be nil and the SDK is not usable.
 Make sure that all necessary configuration is set before the `BAMCheckoutConfiguration` instance is passed to the initializer.

 ```
 BAMCheckoutConfiguration *config = [BAMCheckoutConfiguration new];
 config.merchantApiToken = @"YOURAPITOKEN";
 config.merchantApiSecret = @"YOURAPISECRET";
-config.dataCenter = JumioDataCenterEU; // Change this parameter if your merchant account is in the EU data center.
+config.dataCenter = JumioDataCenterEU; // Change this parameter if your account is in the EU data center.
 Default is US.
 config.delegate = self;

 BAMCheckoutViewController *bamCheckoutViewController;